opencpu/opencpu-server/build-on-debian.md

 # Build OpenCPU cloud server on Debian
-# Tested only with Debian 7.0 Wheezy

-# Notes: Most depe
+> Tested only with Debian 7.0 Wheezy.
+Many dependencies of OpenCPU are outdated on Debian.
+This is why Ubuntu is preferred.
+To build on Debian we must backport some dependencies.

 All instructions below must be executed with `sudo` or as `root` user.